Academy Sports and Outdoors Logo

 Drag Adjustment

-The drag system applies the friction to your spool as you cast and bait a fish.
-Spinning reels will often have a dial-like knob to adjust the drag adjustment, which should be set according to the breaking strength of your line (although some older models may have a fixed drag system that cannot be adjusted).
-There are different types of drag systems to look for in the various types of reels.
+Spinning reels have a dial-like knob that regulates the drag adjustment.
+This knob should be set according to the breaking strength of your line.
+Some older models may have a fixed drag system that you can't adjust.
+You'll find the following types of drag systems in the different types of reels:

 • Lever drag system.
 As the name suggests, lever drag systems are set with the use of a lever near the top of the reel.
 This allows you to set your drag quickly and provides a handy visual indicator of the setting.